mongodb/specifications/source/run-command/run-command.rst

 OP_MSG
 """"""

-The ``$db`` global command argument MUST be sent on the command sent to the server and it MUST correspond to the database name the runCommand API was invoked on.
+The ``$db`` global command argument MUST be set on the command sent to the server and it MUST equal the database name the runCommand API was invoked on.

 * See OP_MSG's section on `Global Command Arguments <https://github.com/mongodb/specifications/blob/master/source/message/OP_MSG.rst#global-command-arguments>`_